 Time For Us To Go, Please Travel Safe

-It is now time to end our blog, we will not bore you with all the details of our journey home.
-All we will say is this.
-At the time of writing this blog COVID-19 seems to be slowing in some parts of Europe.
-Travel companies and airlines are slowly returning to their new normal.
-When we travelled to Prague the Coronavirus was taking hold in towns and cities all over the world, and I do not think any of us knew how serious this would be.
+It is now time to end our blog.
+We will not bore you with all the details of our journey home.
+When we travelled to Prague, the COVID-19 pandemic was a story just making waves in the news, and I do not think any of us knew just how serious this would be.
+Some locals and tourists were already wearing face coverings.

-During our trip we not only had to mingle with tourists out in the streets, but also in bars, restaurants and shops.
-We obviously had to endure airports, train stations, ticket machines and very close-quarters travel situations.
-I personally think we were quite lucky not to have picked anything up, that we know of.
+During our trip, we not only had to mingle with tourists out in the streets, but also in bars, restaurants, and shops.
+We obviously had to endure airports, train stations, ticket machines and very close-contact travel situations.
+I think we were quite lucky not to have picked anything up then, that we know of anyway.
+Please continue to stay safe.